Platinummatthew/waw_mpdata_to_plutonium_unlockstats/README.md

 ## Disclaimer

-This community project is not affiliated with, endorsed by, or sponsored by Activision, Treyarch, Steam, or Plutonium.
+This community project is not affiliated with, endorsed by, or sponsored by Activision, Treyarch, or Steam.
 Use it only with profile data and software you are authorized to access, and always keep backups.